 Devices for which the approval has expired may also undergo deltas.
-This is because vendors may need to make maintenance fixes to devices that the vendor has already sold, but must still provide support for.
+This is because vendors may need to make maintenance fixes to devices that the vendor has already sold but must still provide support for.
 In addition, vendors may wish to port updated versions of firmware that were approved against newer security requirements to products for which the approval has expired.
 This may occur because customers of a vendor wish to standardize their deployment against a given version of firmware and/or to add functionality to that device.

-Upon publication of a major new release (e.g., 3.x, 4.x, 5.x) there will be a twelve month period of overlap beginning May of the year the newer major version is published.
+Upon publication of a major new release (e.g., 3.x, 4.x, 5.x) there will be a twelve-month period of overlap beginning May of the year the newer major version is published.
 Vendors may choose during that period to submit a device under either version of the security requirements.
-As of 1 May of the following year the older version of security requirements will only be available for delta evaluations.
+The exception for this is SCRPs, which for new approvals must always use the most current version of the Security Requirements.
+As of 1 May of the following year, the older version of security requirements will only be available for delta evaluations.